 We have directly served over 10,000 students through our garden-based educational programs and provided hundreds of hours of consultation and training to local teachers interested in incorporating school gardens into their classroom curriculum.
 In 2006, we built a greenhouse to house the School Garden Project nursery (now the Springfield Youth Transition Program Farm), and have since distributed tens of thousands of healthy plant starts to local schools and community groups.

-Each year, School Garden Project provides direct, hands-on science education over 10 local schools.
+Each year, School Garden Project provides direct, hands-on science education to local schools.
+This year, we have programs in 19 schools!
 Our in-school garden education programs benefit primarily 1st-8th grade students in three Lane County school districts: Eugene 4J, Bethel and Springfield.
 When working with an educational program school, we serve one complete grade-level (generally 2-3 classrooms).
 Each classroom receives 10 hours of science based garden education over the course of the school year.

 School Garden Project students engage in hands-on, active, experiential learning that focuses on clearly identified science concepts and basic gardening skills.
 Our educational programs are aligned to Next Generation Science Standards.
 During garden sessions students utilize their on-site garden as a living laboratory to explore earth and life sciences.
 While learning in the garden, students also build relationships with the crops they plant and grow.
 This relationship building increases affinity for fresh fruit and vegetable consumption.